About the Golden-Haired Boy: Summary

 The golden-haired boy rides away with the horse to the forest, where he puts on a bearskin, as the animal advised him to do.
 Nearby, there is a large manor where three daughters live, and the boy sneaks in the garden and to the gardener's quarters.
 He hides under the stove, but is found by the gardener, who takes him in as his assistant.
 The boy helps the gardener prepare three bouquets for the sisters, and ties a strand of his golden hair to the third bouquet, which he gives to the youngest sister.
 The girl notices the golden hair and inquires the gardener about it, but he says he does not know of its source.

 Later, the girls go to church on Sunday, when a richly dressed man with golden hair appears.
 The youngest sister realizes the golden hair came from him.
 The golden-haired man, who is the gardener's assistant, also notices her, then rushes back to his lowly disguise at the cave, by putting on the bearskin and resting under a tree in the garden.
 However, he forgets about covering his own hair, and the girl is just beside him.
 The girl asks why he always wears the bearskin, and he jokes he can take it off, but the girl refrains him from doing so, for fear of anyone finding him.
 The girl returns home and finds some suitors aiming for her hand, but she made her choice: the boy in bearskin.
 Her mother is furious with her decision, and states she will have no dowry, but the girl dismisses it.
 Still, their father marries them off, while the elder sisters marry their respective husbands with larger dowries.

 The boy in bearskin spends his days hunting.
-One day, on Christmas, his two brothers-in-law are hunting, but cannot find any game, when they spot their brother-in-law surrounded by hares and deers.
+One day, on Christmas, his two brothers-in-law are hunting, but cannot find any game, when they spot their brother-in-law surrounded by hares and deer.
 The brothers-in-law ask for him to sell some of his game, and a deal is made: some of the game, in exchange for branding the face of one of the men with a heated horseshoe.
 The next time, the brothers-in-law find him again and ask him for some game, and he agrees to give them, in exchange for branding his nose with a cwancygiera ("zwanzieger", a type of silver coin).
 He returns home to his wife and rests for a bit, after a hurt leg, when a maidservant of his parents-in-law come with a letter to invite them for a meal at the main house.
 The maidservant notices the place is humble, but beautiful.
 Still, the couple refuse their invitation.
 Some time later, the girl's mother goes to talk to her daughter and compliments her decision to marry the lowborn boy, for the other two sons-in-law have been branded by a person the woods.
 The girl tells her mother her husband is asleep, and shows her the horseshoe and the cwancygiera.